-Are you looking for a knife for your kitchen?
+Are you looking for a real knife for your kitchen?
 The market is loaded with knives in all shapes and sizes, and it can get confusing when trying to work out which one is best for you.
 Any good chef knows the importance of a good knife when it comes to preparing food to perfection, so it’s important to choose the correct one for your needs.

 German knives can handle tough jobs with ease; you can use them on joints and bones.
 On the flip side, Japanese knives are more suitable for precise cutting or chopping jobs.
 They are designed with thinner blades and demand more attention during usage.